 Panelists were Ann Moen, chief, World Health Organization’s Influenza Preparedness & Response Unit; Silvia Bino, MD, head, Albania Institute of Public Health’s Control of Infectious Diseases and Immunization department; Phyllis Frosst, PhD, global director, Health Policy, Pandemic Response Solutions, Seqirus; and Sandra Ford, MD, district health director and chief executive officer, DeKalb County Board of Health.

-Watch the video to see what these experts had to say about the likelihood of a pandemic, and what people can do to prepare for the upcoming flu season.
+Watch the webcast of the event below to see what these experts had to say about the likelihood of a pandemic, and what people can do to prepare.